Notes from: Study Abroad in Spain Info Session

 And the pricing is very reasonable.
 Spain subsidizes their higher education heavily when compared to the United States, resulting in reduced, affordable tuition.
 According to erudera.com, Spain also regulates them, so universities and colleges use the pay-per-credit format, which is where cost is determined by number of credits.
 Price information for each course can be found on the University of Salamanca website link above.

 Ives also notes that you can’t swim across the Atlantic.
 Plane tickets will factor into the cost.
-But the Office of International Programs is more than happy to help students look for affordable ticket prices, which average around 1000 dollars.
+But the Office of International Programs is more than happy to help students look for affordable ticket prices, which average around $1,000.

 Accommodations?
 The University of Salamanca also hosts a homestay program and dorm housing at different packages.
-It is recommended to homestay, where one can fully immerse oneself in the culture and people of Spain.
+For only $900, a student gets lodging and three meals a day with a family for an entire month.
+It’s recommended to homestay, where one can fully immerse oneself in the culture and people.

 Roman Bridge over Guadalquivir River.
 In the background, Mosque-Cathedral.
 Cordoba, Andalucia.
 Andalusia.
 Spain.